 The Charles County Forestry Grant Program aims to implement cost-effective reforestation projects in the County to increase tree canopy and as a result create forest habitat and improve water quality in the county’s local watersheds and ultimately the Chesapeake Bay.
 By increasing tree cover and expanding green areas, erosion can be reduced, water and soil quality can be improved, airborne pollutants such as particulates, nitrogen oxide and carbon monoxide can be filtered, and summer temperatures and resulting ozone pollution and energy use can be reduced.

-Project site proposals are sought from individuals, nonprofit organizations, and contractors.
+Who can apply: Project site proposals are sought from individuals, nonprofit organizations, and contractors.
 Projects on individual private, commercial private, community-owned, school sites, and nonprofit owned property are eligible for funding.
 Projects on federal and state land cannot be considered under this funding source.
 Proposed project sites will need to sign a property agreement stating they agree to preserve and protect the conservation values of the planting project for a minimum of ten years.

 Applications may include any 501(c)(3) nonprofit organization such as local watershed groups, community associations, faith-based organizations, public agencies, Soil/Water Conservation Districts, individual landowners, contractors, and more.
 See the RFP for the full list or organizations.